gango-anan/re-former/README.md

 # Re-Former

-This is a project which test the ability to create forms using the normal HTML way(Bare Metal) and using Rails form Helpers.
+This is a project which tests the ability to create forms using the normal HTML way(Bare Metal) and using Rails form Helpers.

 ## Built With